cenong/puzzler/PuzzlerDoc.md

 - How old are they?
 - What do they do for work?

+This list of questions is not exhaustive and there may be other factors for consideration when determining the target audience.

 ### Persona

 For the puzzler game, I envisioned fun-loving undergraduate students, with a passion for puzzle games.
 The snippet below is a sample of a potential persona: